-For many people facing family violence charges in the State of Georgia, this is the first time in cuffs or going to jail.
-Since J. Edgar Hoover ran the FBI, federal law requires that all arrested persons be fingerprinted, and a mug shot taken.
+For many people experiencing domestic violence charges in the state of Georgia, this is their first time being put in cuffs by a police officer or going to jail.
+Since J. Edgar Hoover ran the FBI, federal law requires that all arrested persons be fingerprinted and a mug shot taken.
 The “history” of this happening will be available to law enforcement and prosecutors permanently.
-This criminal history of an arrest allows access to the charging document (an accusation or an indictment by a grand jury), plus will show how that arrest was “resolved” and when that event occurred.
+This criminal history of an arrest allows access to the charging document (an accusation or an indictment by a grand jury), as well as how that arrest was “resolved” and when that event occurred.

-Recently-enacted laws in Georgia (in 2010, 2015 and 2016) define family violence as being certain types of criminal acts between people occupying a household together, which usually occurs with one or more domestic partners being family members.
-The possible penalties for crimes within that residence (or between those who formerly cohabited) are written in a way to punish more harshly than if two strangers got into a fist fight or public verbal altercation.
+Recently enacted Georgia domestic violence laws (in 2010, 2015, and 2016) define family violence as being certain types of criminal acts between people occupying a household together, which usually occurs with one or more domestic partners who are family members.
+The possible penalties for crimes within that residence (or between those who formerly cohabited) are written in a way to punish more harshly than if two strangers got into a fistfight or public verbal altercation.

 Georgia Family Violence Act – An Overview of the Broad Sweep of These Laws

 Georgia family violence law has provisions for a procedure for victims of domestic violence to obtain a judge’s protective order against alleged abusers who are current or former family members, or from former domestic relationships.
 This group includes persons who are parents of the same child, foster parents, stepparents, and persons currently or formerly living in the same household.